Our 2025 April and May gap Leaps are filling fast - get in touch with our friendly team to reserve your space.

 1. Look After the Environment

 As a tourist you have a responsibility to protect the natural environment you are visiting so that future generations can enjoy it as you have.
 This means following footpaths rather than stomping through unspoilt habitat, disposing of litter correctly, and trying to reduce using single-use plastic when you can.
+It is all about making environmentally friendly choices where possible.

 - Become a litter picker.
 Governments in developing countries are now getting clued up to the problem of tourists littering their main attractions, and in some countries have even started issuing fines to bad backpackers.
 In Nepal authorities have become so fed up with Everest’s reputation as ‘the world’s highest rubbish dump’, they’re now demanding that every climber collect at least 8kg of rubbish which they must produce at the gate and charge a $4000 deposit per person which is withheld from teams of walkers who pollute the mountain.